GiellaLT

 Computer tools supported by our infrastructure include:

-… by using the following linguistic technology
+… by using the following language technologies

-We write our morphologies as finite state transducers in the formalisms lexc, twolc and xfst rewrite rules, and compile them into computer programs for language analysis with the compilers xfst, hfst or foma.
+We write our morphologies as finite state transducers in the formalisms lexc, twolc and xfst rewrite rules, and compile them into computer programs for language analysis with the compilers hfst or foma.
 Our syntaxes we write in constraint grammar, and we compile our constraint grammars with vislcg3.
 The installation of these compilers is documented on the Getting Started page.

 Source code, licensing and cooperation